Amy Bartel, High School Director, Spanish Teacher and Art Teacher

 Joe Squance has spent the last fourteen years teaching courses in the Department of English at Miami University, with a primary focus on Creative Writing.
 During those years, he has taught a wide variety of classes, including Composition and Rhetoric, Advanced Composition, Introduction to Fiction, Introduction to the Short Story, Introduction to Creative Writing, Intermediate Fiction Writing, and Advanced Fiction Workshop.
 His own stories have been published in Best Microfiction 2019, Atticus Review, Cease Cows, Everyday Fiction, Fiction Southeast, Gravel, Lost Balloon, Monkeybicycle, and elsewhere, and he has written essays for Salon, Runner’s World, Organic Life, and Sinkhole.
 He has been nominated for Best of the Net, the Pushcart Prize, and the Wigleaf Top 50 of 2019, and received an Award for Individual Excellence from the Ohio Arts Council.
 He earned a Master’s Degree in Fiction from Miami University in 2006.

-Joe was a proud McGuffey parent for three years, along with his wife while their daughter attended McGuffey for Primary.
-Together, they enjoy swimming, taking walks around the neighborhood at sunset, and making plans for a better, more encouraging post-Covid future.
+Joe, his wife and their daughter enjoy swimming, taking walks around the neighborhood at sunset, and making plans for a better, more encouraging post-Covid future.
+Joe’s daughter attends McGuffey.

 Kadriye Walsh, High School Mathematics Teacher